doctrine/orm/docs/en/tutorials/getting-started.rst

 is an instance variable of the entity that is saved into and retrieved from the database by Doctrine's data mapping capabilities.

-An entity class must not be final nor read-only, although it can contain final methods or read-only properties.
+An entity class can be final or read-only when you use :ref:`native lazy objects <reference-native-lazy-objects>`.
+It may contain final methods or read-only properties too.

 An Example Model: Bug Tracker
 -----------------------------